janpeuker/awesome-tech-roles/README.md

 - [Google SRE Interview](https://sre.google/in-conversation/) - Niall Murphy and Ben Treynor from Google in an early interview on the SRE practice and comparison to the industry.
 - [Incident Operations](https://sre.google/sre-book/managing-incidents/) - The SRE book defines roles during an incident like ops lead, incident commander and communication lead.
 - [Jez Humble&apos;s DevOps insights](https://newrelic.com/blog/best-practices/devops-jez-humble) - For historic context one of the earlier talks by Jez Humble in the New Relic blog.
+- [Platform as a Product](https://teamtopologies.com/videos-slides/what-is-platform-as-a-product-clues-from-team-topologies) - Using Team Topologies (see above) to redefine platforms as valuable products (this could also belong to IT Operations).
 - [SRE at LinkedIn](https://engineering.linkedin.com/blog/2017/05/building-the-sre-culture-at-linkedin) - Good historic background on how the LinkedIn SRE team evolved very early.
 - [SRE implements DevOps](https://cloud.google.com/blog/products/gcp/sre-vs-devops-competing-standards-or-close-friends) - OG Seth Vargo and Liz Fong-Jones' legendary blog post and YouTube video series explaining SRE.
 - [The SRE Book](https://sre.google/sre-book/introduction/) - The seminal SRE books by Betsy Beyer et al. freely available - here the link to the introduction "The Sysadmin Approach to Service Management".
+- [Trunk and Branches Model](https://infraeng.dev/trunk-and-branches/) - Will Larson's learnings scaling infrastructure organizations using his Trunk and Branches Model.

 #### IT Operations
 Similar to: System Administrator (Sys Admin), Platform Engineer, Infrastructure Services, IT System Engineer, IT Support Specialist, Technical Staff, Technical Operations (TechOps), ITOps, *Ops, Incident Response, Database Administrator (DBA), Data Center Technician